vexanium/VexChain/Docker/README.md

 Docker Hub images are now deprecated.
 New build images were discontinued on January 1st, 2019.
 The existing old images will be removed on June 1st, 2019.

-### EOSIO Testnet
+### VEXANIUM Testnet

-We can easily set up a EOSIO local testnet using docker images.
+We can easily set up a VEXANIUM local testnet using docker images.
 Just run the following commands:

 Note: if you want to use the mongo db plugin, you have to enable it in your `data-dir/config.ini` first.